 You'll then descend via the same route hopefully hitting Shipton's Camp before evening dusk for dinner and overnight.

-After breakfast descend to Shiptons camp via Simba col after which you begin a 5 hour descent via Mackinder`s valley to the Old Moses camp.
+Day 7: Shiptons - Nairobi: After breakfast begins a 5-hour descent via Mackinder`s valley to the Old Moses camp for lunch.
+After lunch transfer back to Nairobi arriving late afternoon.
 The descent is gentle and it offers ample time to enjoy fascinating scenery which includes the moorlands before reaching the camp.

 NB: Due to the unpredictability of weather around the Summit, we sometimes allow for an extra Summit day thus extending the climb to 8 Days.
 However, kindly be aware that an additional day on the mountain attracts US$ 165.

 You can pay now through our Pesapay Account.
 Please remember to specify which treck you wish to avail of.

 The following items are included in prices:

 - Return transfers from Nairobi to Mt Kenya (private)